 - TREZOR Wallet: Hardware wallets such as the TREZOR wallet offer maximum security, but at a price that may put some beginners and casual traders off.

 Step 2.
-Find a Tezos exchange
+Find an exchange to buy Tezos (XTZ)

-There are plenty of exchanges on offer if you want to buy and sell Tezos.
+There are plenty of exchanges on offer if you want to buy Tezos.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
 To get you started, here are two of our favourite Tezos exchanges:

 - Binance: Widely considered to be the best, most dependable place to buy Tezos, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.